Darxo/Hardened/README.md

 ### AI General

+- NPC ranged troops now ignore the score from potential scatter targets when picking a ranged target.
+They also ignore the score penalty from obstacles blocking line of sight (that penalty is already implicitely handled by the predicted hitchance)
 - Any faction that receives at least 3 hits from enemies more than they themselves inflicted onto their enemies, will stop playing defensive
 - **Nomad Leader**, **Bandit Leader**, **Robber Baron**, **Militia Captain**, **Seargeant**, **Marshal** and **Officer** are now less likely to flank, protect allies, engage multiple opponents at once or use crowd control skills.
 They are more likely to stay in formation and allies are more likely to gather around them
 - **Blade Dancer**, **Executioner**, **Gladiators**, **Hedge Knight** and **Oathbringer** are now less likely to flank, protect allies, act defensive or use crowd control skills.
 Allies are slightly more likely to gather around them